dokc/sig-operator/operator-security-hardening/README.md

 ## How to contribute

 Please join the #sig-operator channel on the DoKC Slack Workspace.
 You can also file issues for problems.
-We also accept pull requests.
-Please DM Robert Hodges in the DoKC Slack Workspace.
+We accept pull requests.
+Please DM Robert Hodges in the DoKC Slack Workspace if you have questions or would like to help.

 ## Contacts